-On the target computer, you can access the component filter mask in the registry key HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Debug Print Filter.
+The component filter mask can be accessed in the registry key HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Debug Print Filter.
 Using a registry editor, create or open this key.
-Under this key, create a value with the name of the desired component, in uppercase letters (for example, DEFAULT or IHVDRIVER).
-Set this value equal to the DWORD value that you want to use as the component filter mask (for example, 0x8 to display DPFLTR_INFO_LEVEL messages, in addition to DPFLTR_ERROR_LEVEL, or set the mask to 0xF to display all messages).
+Under this key, create a value with the name of the desired component, in uppercase.
+Set it equal to the DWORD value that you wish to use as the component filter mask.

-If a kernel debugger is active, it can access the component filter mask value by dereferencing the address that is stored in the symbol Kd_XXXX_Mask, where XXXX is the desired component name.
+If a kernel debugger is active, it can access the component filter mask value by dereferencing the address stored in the symbol Kd_XXXX_Mask, where XXXX is the desired component name.
 You can display the value of this mask in WinDbg or KD with the dd (Display DWORD) command, or enter a new component filter mask with the ed (Enter DWORD) command.
-If there is a danger of symbol ambiguity, you might want to specify this symbol as nt!Kd_XXXX_Mask.
+If there is a danger of symbol ambiguity, you may wish to specify this symbol as nt!Kd_XXXX_Mask.

-Filter masks that are stored in the registry take effect during boot.
-Filter masks that are created by the debugger take effect immediately and persist until the target computer is restarted.
-The debugger can override a value that is set in the registry, but the component filter mask returns to the value that is specified in the registry if the target computer is restarted.
+Filter masks stored in the registry take effect during boot.
+Filter masks created by the debugger take effect immediately, and persist until Windows is rebooted.
+A value set in the registry can be overridden by the debugger, but the component filter mask will return to the value specified in the registry if the system is rebooted.

 There is also a system-wide mask called WIN2000.
-By default, this mask is equal to 0x1, but you can change it through the registry or the debugger like all other components.
-When filtering is performed, each component filter mask is first combined with the WIN2000 mask by using a bitwise OR.
-In particular, this combination means that components whose masks have never been specified default to 0x1.
+This is equal to 0x1 by default, though it can be changed through the registry or the debugger like all other components.
+When filtering is performed, each component filter mask is first ORed with the WIN2000 mask.
+In particular, this means that components whose masks have never been specified default to 0x1.

 Criteria for Displaying the Message

-When DbgPrintEx is called in kernel-mode code, Windows compares the message importance bitfield that is specified by Level with the filter mask of the component that is specified by ComponentId.
+When DbgPrintEx is called in kernel-mode code, Windows compares the message importance bit field specified by Level with the filter mask of the component specified by ComponentId.

 Suppose that before the last boot, you created the following values in the Debug Print Filter key: